 Most road bikes come with calliper brakes, but disc brakes are becoming more popular too, for which you’ll need a disc compatible fork, such as the Enve 2.0 Road Tapered Disc fork.

-There are also a number of different standards for steerer tubes, which is the part of the fork that inserts into the frame and is clamped by your stem.
+Steerer tubes are the part of the fork that inserts into the frame and is clamped by your stem.
+There are a number of different standards for steerer tubes.
 Many older frames use straight 1.125” steerers, but in recent years tapered steerers, which go from 1.125” at the stem end to 1.5” at the lower end have become more common.
 These offer much greater stiffness and strength but aren't compatible with older frames.